szabolcsdombi/zengl/docs/index.rst

 .. py:method:: Context.release(obj: Buffer | Image | Pipeline)

 This method releases the OpenGL resources associated with the parameter.
-OpenGL resources are not released automatically on grabage collection.
+OpenGL resources are not released automatically on garbage collection.
 Release Pipelines before the Images and Buffers they use.

 Utils